What is Krkn?

 Performance monitoring

-Monitoring the Kubernetes/OpenShift cluster to observe the impact of Krkn chaos scenarios on various components is key to find out the bottlenecks as it is important to make sure the cluster is healthy in terms if both recovery as well as performance during/after the failure has been injected.
-Instructions on enabling it witihn the config can be found here.
+Monitoring the Kubernetes/OpenShift cluster to observe the impact of Krkn chaos scenarios on various components is key to find out the bottlenecks.
+It is important to make sure the cluster is healthy in terms of both recovery and performance during and after the failure has been injected.
+Instructions on enabling it within the config can be found here.

 SLOs validation during and post chaos